cockroachdb/docs/v22.1/backup-architecture.md

 Term         | Description
 -------------+-----------------------------
-coordinator  | The node that adopts the job and coordinates the distributed work for the backup job. job record   | Details of the backup job that are defined in the planning phase of the backup. job registry | On each node, this polls the cluster's system jobs table to find adoptable jobs. manifest     | A metadata representation of the backup, which is stored with the backup data in the storage location.
+Coordinator  | The node that claims the job and coordinates the distributed work for the backup job.
+Job record   | Details of the backup job that are defined in the planning phase of the backup.
+Job registry | On each node, this polls the cluster's system jobs table to find jobs to claim.
+Manifest     | A metadata representation of the backup, which is stored with the backup data in the storage location.

-As we run through how a backup works, we'll use a backup job example that will run on a three-node cluster.

-## Backup job planning
+## Planning

 A backup job begins with a planning phase that validates the general sense of the proposed backup.